carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 {: .language-python}

 This will write it to disk (in this case, in 'shapefile' format), containing only the data from our cropped area.
-It can be read in again at a later time using the `read_file()` method we have been using above.
+It can be read again at a later time using the `read_file()` method we have been using above.
 Note that this actually writes multiple files to disk (`fields_cropped.cpg`, `fields_cropped.dbf`, `fields_cropped.prj`, `fields_cropped.shp`, `fields_cropped.shx`).
 All these files should ideally be present in order to re-read the dataset later, although only the `.shp`, `.shx`, and `.dbf` files are mandatory (see the [Introduction to Vector Data]({{site.baseurl}}/02-intro-to-vector-data) lesson for more information.)

 ## Selecting spatial features

-From now on, we will take in a point dataset `brogmwvolledigeset.zip`, which are the underground water monitoring wells.
+From now on, we will take in a point dataset `brogmwvolledigeset.zip`, which is the underground water monitoring wells.
 We will perform vector processing on this dataset, together with the cropped field polygons `fields_cropped.shp`.

-Let's read in the two datasets.
+Let's read the two datasets.

 ~~~
 fields =  gpd.read_file("data/fields_cropped.shp")